Components are the main building blocks in Polylith.

 A component's interface is a namespace that exposes a collection of functions for other components or bases to call.
 Each function in a component’s interface “passes-through” to an equivalent function in its private implementation (the

-core namespace in this example).
+corenamespace in this example).
 This “pass-through” approach enables full code navigation and refactoring, whilst maintaining encapsulation.
+You are allowed to put the implementation directly in the interface, but most of the time you want to separate the two.